pbrisbin/pbrisbin.com/_posts/2014-03-30-applicative_functors.md

 ## Series vs Parallel

 Think about the thing we're modelling here.
-A monad is best used for sequencing dependant actions with side-effects.
-Does it matter in what order we look things up?
+We're not using the power that comes with `Monad` in any way.
+Nowhere do we inspect a single value and alter the flow of control through the expression.
 If one key's not found, we want `Nothing` regardless of which key it is or when it goes missing.
 What we're really doing here is taking the three values with context (the `Maybe` profile values) and combining them all together via the `User` data constructor.

 This is `Applicative`, [I know this][unix].